brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

     <img width="400" src="/images/ant17.jpeg">
 </p>

 Eventually the weather improved and we sailed south.
 We were told the Drake Passage would be particularly rough, and we all definitely felt it.
-Thankfully the rooms had a TV full of movies, and you could watch the lectures live on it, though I did try to get up for those.
+Thankfully our rooms each had a TV full of movies, and you could watch the lectures live on it, though I did try to get up for those.
 The best lectures were from the historian Will, one about the race to reach the South Pole, and another on the history of flights over the continent.
-Nick also interviewed me one of the days about my own adventures, which became an article in Runners World magazine!
+Nick also interviewed me one of the days about my own adventures, which was later published in an article in Runners World magazine!

 The food continued to be amazing too, and we heard frequent whale sightings over the intercom that made everyone run for windows, though running was hard now as the ship swayed.
 All the time spent at anchor had allowed us to bond and I felt very close to the people here.
 Constantly inspired by people who had run a marathon at the North Pole, run all the majors multiple times, or run a marathon in all 50 US States.
 There were people from over 30 countries, each with a unique story.
 One night I had dinner with a man who kayaked across Greenland, another I had dinner with a sitting US senator.

 The crew drove the ship faster than usual given our delayed start, so by the second day the seas began to calm.
 I noticed that waves stopped crashing against our porthole, and it became easier to stop myself rolling out of bed.
 I was on the top deck when we passed our first iceberg, and late that evening we all gathered on the top deck to watch what was becoming visible on the horizon.
 Land Ho!

-With one more sleep to the race, we got our final briefing.
+With one more sleep before the race, we got our final briefing.
 The delay meant everything would happen quickly.
 The marathon team would land first thing the next morning to set up the course, and we'd follow shortly after.
 If the winds were too high the race could still be cancelled, but for now we had our window.

 ## The Race